rusty-electron/ltspice-simulation-group/README.md

 * [x] Week 1: Opamp with -ve feedback (first five chapters of Gayakwad)
 * [x] Week 2: Frequency Response and General Linear Applications of Opamps
-* [ ] Week 3: Instrumentation Amplifiers and its applications
+* [x] Week 3: Instrumentation Amplifiers and its applications
+* [ ] Week 4: Applications of Instrumentation Amplifiers

 ## Resources